 Like many things in life, you may have heard of a ‘credit score’ but not be overly familiar with what it actually is.
 You may know that it plays a significant role in your finances – but what you really need is to understand exactly how it does this.
 Then you can make sure it is in tip-top shape to work well for you.

-In simple terms, a credit score, as determined by reference agencies such as Equifax, Experian and TransUnion, tells banks and other credit providers to what extent they should lend, or extend credit, to a particular person.
+In simple terms, a credit score, as determined by credit bureaus such as Equifax, Experian and TransUnion, tells banks and other credit providers to what extent they should lend, or extend credit, to a particular person.

 Such borrowing includes taking out a contract with a mobile phone provider, a hire-purchase arrangement, a bank overdraft, a credit card, a mortgage, and so on.
 The greater the amount of credit you want, the better your credit score will need to be.

 All the agencies provide access to individual credit profiles, which can be viewed online if you sign up.
-Check here for full details of how to check your profile and score.
+It’s actually fairly easy to check your credit score for free.

 You should make it a habit to regularly check your credit profile, looking for errors and missing information, and to ensure your score is in good shape.

 What is a good credit score?

 The credit reference agencies use a numbering system to allocate a score.
 It is important to know that a ‘good’ credit score is different for each agency.